 In 1929, the international nautical mile was defined by the First International Extraordinary Hydrographic Conference in Monaco as 1,852 meters.

 If you are still uncertain about the difference between nautical miles vs miles, come aboard Yacht La Pinta, and it will all be clear right away.
 Picture the open ocean before you, amazing wildlife roaming freely around you, and your worries far behind.
-Every concept, simple or complex, will suddenly have a new meaning and the nautical miles you will be travelling around the archipelago, will be filled with the most amazing memories.
+Every concept, simple or complex, will suddenly have a new meaning and the nautical miles you will be traveling around the Galapagos Islands, will be filled with the most amazing memories.